 This is an in person course.
 All materials will be available on the Hunter College Blackboard site.
 The Blackboard site will have a "Weekly coursework" page.
 For each week there will be folder labelled by topic containing recommended reading, additional articles, an assignment, and/or other materials.
 Students are expected to complete all the work in each folder on a weekly basis.
-Most class meetings in the classroom.
-There are three field trips to see minerals and rocks.
-(The dates when there is no class meeting are shown in the schedule on the last page of this syllabus).

 There will be a class discussion board where students can discuss the course material, ask, and answer questions and discuss the case study material.
 I will respond to Discussion Board posts, email, and have virtual office hours by appointment.